SULLIVAN UNIVERSITY SYSTEM MERGER APPROVED

 The merger will allow for greater synergy within the single company, the Sullivan University System, and create certain efficiencies by reducing duplication and redundancy of tasks and differences of certain policies and procedures, Dr. Marr said.

-“While each school has its own unique strengths and attributes, the decision was made to merge all three institutions into the single flagship institution, Sullivan University, so that our students and graduates may benefit from the greater name recognition and regional accreditation enjoyed by Sullivan University while allowing us a greater focus on delivering high quality service, professional skills, career opportunities and a high quality education to our students,” Dr. Marr said.
+“While each school has its own unique strengths and attributes, the decision was made to merge all three institutions into the single flagship institution, Sullivan University, so that our students and graduates may benefit from the greater name recognition and regional accreditation enjoyed by Sullivan University while allowing us a greater focus on delivering high-quality service, professional skills, career opportunities and a high-quality education to our students,” Dr. Marr said.

 “Current and future students will benefit from being part of a larger institution that enjoys great name recognition and regional accreditation,” he said.
-“The merger will also create greater opportunities for inter-professional education within our undergraduate and graduate programs, and it will create better opportunity for scheduling, particularly in general education courses.”
+“The merger will also create greater opportunities for inter-professional education within our undergraduate and graduate programs, and it will create better opportunities for scheduling, particularly in general education courses.”

 Spencerian dates to 1892, SCTD was founded in 1961, and Sullivan University was founded in 1962.
 In addition, the Sullivan family has ties to Spencerian dating back to 1926, when Chancellor Sullivan’s father first attended Spencerian.

-SACSCOC, the merged institutions accrediting agency, is recognized by the US Department of Education as a regional accreditor of post-secondary educational institutions.
+SACSCOC, the merged institutions' accrediting agency, is recognized by the US Department of Education as a regional accreditor of post-secondary educational institutions.
 It accredits almost all major institutions in the southern region of the United States, including state-owned schools, major research universities, etc.